America's Game note The second iteration of the 1981-97 puzzle board, before a digital one was introduced.

 Metaphorgotten: At the end of an episode from the first week of Season 21, he and Vanna reminisced on how long they were doing the show.
 Pat then said, "It's like riding a bicycle: I'm all sweaty and my rear end hurts."

 Moon Logic Puzzle: Some of the bonus puzzles practically seem set up to be lost.
 In the 1990s, it wasn't rare to see three- to five-letter answers, often compounded in difficulty by not having any RSTLNE in them.
 BABY BOY, WIG, WAX, and ZOO all occurred in October 1992 alone (and amazingly, all but WIG were solved; BABY BOY in particular was solved with no letters showing).
 YO-YO and I DO (1993 and 1996, respectively) were also solved.

-Nowadays, the difficulty is usually ramped up by relying heavily on rarely-called letters (e.g. JAZZ BAND), vowels (e.g. OAK BUREAU), arcane and rarely-used phrases (e.g. WHAT A KICK), or completely arbitrary noun-adjective pairings (e.g. FAVORITE MUG, WILDLY HAPPY GUY), or some combination of the above (e.g. JACUZZI BUBBLES).
+Since about Season 20, the difficulty is usually ramped up by relying heavily on rarely-called letters (e.g. JAZZ BAND), vowels (e.g. OAK BUREAU), arcane and rarely-used phrases (e.g. WHAT A KICK), completely arbitrary noun-adjective pairings (e.g. FAVORITE MUG, WILDLY HAPPY GUY), or some combination of the above (e.g. JACUZZI BUBBLES).